- Search The Registry

 - My Account

 In voting for the first East-West All-Star Game in 1933, he was selected at catcher over the young Josh Gibson, batting cleanup.
 He would play in three more All-Star Games by 1938.
-In 1934, he batted only .299, as the Philadelphia Stars' won the NNL second-half pennant, but had a good postseason, batting .368 and driving in the first run of a 2–0 victory in Game 7 to defeat the Chicago American Giants 4 games to 3.
+In 1934, he batted only .299 as the Philadelphia Stars' won the NNL second-half pennant.
+However, he had a good postseason, batting .368 and driving in the first run of a 2–0 victory in Game 7 to defeat the Chicago American Giants 4 games to 3.
 By 1937, he was managing the Baltimore Elite Giants, where he began mentoring 15-year-old Roy Campanella in the fine points of catching.
 Campanella later recalled:

 "In my opinion, Biz Mackey was the master of defense of all catchers.
 When I was a kid in Philadelphia, I saw both Mackey and Mickey Cochrane in their primes, but for real catching skills, I don't think Cochrane was the master of defense that Mackey was.
 When I went under his direction in Baltimore, I was 15 years old.
 I gathered quite a bit from Mackey, watching how he did things, how he blocked low pitches, how he shifted his feet for an outside pitch, how he threw with a short, quick, accurate throw without drawing back.
 I got all this from Mackey at a young age."